neondatabase/website/content/docs/guides/branch-restore.md

 You can use this backup to rollback the restore operation if necessary.
 The backup branches are listed on the **Branches** page in the Neon Console among your other branches.

-The backup becomes the parent of your original branch, which makes rolling back simple: just a [Reset from parent](/docs/manage/branches#reset-a-branch-from-parent) if you want to revert the restore operation.
+This backup becomes the parent of your original branch, which makes rolling back the restore operation simple: [Reset from parent](/docs/manage/branches#reset-a-branch-from-parent).

 ![Backup branch as parent to original](/docs/guides/branch_restore_backup.png)